-Long-Term Care (LTC) insurance
+Long-Term Care (LTC) Insurance

-Effective January 1, 2012, the Citigroup Long Term Care Plan was closed to new participant enrollment.
-Participants who enrolled on or before December 31, 2011 may continue to be participants under the Citigroup Long Term Care Plan.
+Unless you enrolled in the Citigroup Long-Term Care Plan prior to January 1, 2012, you will not be permitted to enroll.
+Participants who enrolled prior to that date may continue to be participants in the Citigroup Long-Term Care Plan.

-If you enrolled in the LTC coverage prior to January 1, 2012, premiums for you and your spouse/civil union partner/domestic partner will be deducted from your pay.
+If you enrolled in LTC coverage prior to January 1, 2012, premiums for you and your spouse/partner will be deducted from your pay.
 You will pay for coverage with after-tax dollars; the cost is based on your age when you became insured.
-Family members who enrolled for LTC coverage, other than spouses/civil union partners/domestic partners, are billed directly.
+Family members who enrolled for LTC coverage, other than spouses/partners, are billed directly.